Qarj/search-image/README.md

    Choose the option to add `python.exe` to the path.

    I suggest customising the installation to install to C:\Python36 (so there is no space in the path) and to install for all users.
+   Also delete any existing Python installation folders by hand (after uninstalling by Add / Remove Programs) since the left behind libraries will cause many problems.

 2. Open command prompt as admin, then ensure pip is up to date
     ```